telicent-oss/smart-caches-core/docs/security/index.md

 entitlements as invalid and defaults all access decisions to forbidden.
 This will be clearly and explicitly noted in the logs, and an explicit `Error` is thrown upon the first, and all subsequent load attempts to make it clear to the application that it has been misconfigured.
-See [Implementation Notes](#separating-logic-and-registration) for the practial implementation aspects of plugin registration that implementors should be aware of.
+See [Implementation Notes](#separating-logic-and-registration) for the practical implementation aspects of plugin registration that implementors should be aware of.

 #### Plugin Loading in Deployments